Sherborne School A GSG School

 What the school says...

 Founded by King Edward VI in 1550, we are one of just a few full-boarding, all-boys schools in the UK and this, together with our strong partnership with Sherborne Girls, is what makes Sherborne School special.
 Within this unique framework, Sherborne is an ideal location, giving the opportunity for all to develop in a secure environment whilst encouraging each boy to become self-reliant, confident and ready for the next stage of his education.
-At Sherborne, we offer a first-class academic education but importantly, we believe in kindness and developing an empathy for others.
+Sherborne School was given the highest accolade of 'excellent' by the Independent Schools Inspectorate in 2023.
 Through inspiring teaching, we engage and guide each boy to pursue academic excellence and cultivate a lifelong love of opportunities outside the classroom and encouraging them to develop their sporting, artistic and creative talents.
 Sherborne lies in the beautiful Dorset countryside and has a direct train to and from Waterloo. ...Read more

 Do you know this school?